-The mission of this blog is to encourage more adults to better understand and be more involved in the lives of early-adolescent children (10-14 year olds), so that these children may actually enjoy their chrysalis-like transformation into adulthood.
-The purpose of this blog is to create an online community of people who deeply desire to help early adolescents grow up well, “more than fine, more than bent on getting by… more than just ok.”
+This blog exists to encourage adults to better understand and be more involved in the lives of early-adolescent children (10-14 year olds), so that these children may actually enjoy their chrysalis-like transformation into adulthood.
+I want to connect with people who deeply desire to help early adolescents grow up well, “more than fine, more than just bent on getting by, more than just ok.”
 (Switchfoot)

 My name is Andy Kerckhoff.
 I married my best friend in 1993, a cute girl I met back in 1984 at summer camp when we were 13.
-She is now a full-time mom, part-time tutor, and a much better parent and teacher than I am; she inspires much of my thinking.
-We have a 14-year-old son and a 13-year-old daughter.
-Our daughter has severe physical and mental disabilities; she can’t walk or talk, among other serious issues (epilepsy, restricted diet, etc.), but she lives a full life, loving others well.
-Our family life is demanding and frustrating, but it is rich in love and laughter.
+She is now a full-time mom, part-time tutor, and a much better parent and teacher than I will ever be.
+She inspires much of my thinking.

 I’ve been a full-time educator since 1993, working in Texas and Montana in my early years.
-I now teach 7th grade English, Social Studies, and Cross Country at Westminster Christian Academy in St. Louis.
-In the past I have been a camp counselor, an English teacher at an alternative high school, the principal of an elementary school, and a basketball coach.
+I now teach Global Studies to 7th grade students at an independent school in St. Louis, Missouri.
+In the summer, I teach a couple of summer camp courses.
+In the past I have been the principal of an elementary school, a camp counselor, an English teacher at an alternative high school, and a middle school coach (basketball, track, and cross country).

 What is Early Adolescence?